mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Numerical Integration

 For those who have not formally studied differential equations at university, take heart for you are in just as good a position as those who have!
-This is because we are not going to solve the differential equations as you would normally do in first year mathematics, instead we are going to **numerically integrate** to find the solution.
+This is because we are not going to analytically solve the differential equations as you would do in first year mathematics.
+Instead, we are going to **numerically integrate** to find the solution.

 Here is how numerical integration works.
 First, start at an initial position and velocity, then take a small step forward to find the velocity and position at a future time.
 Then repeat this, moving forward in small time steps, using the result of the previous calculation as the starting point for the next.